chepelcr/video-transcript/replit.md

 # System Architecture

-**Architecture Cleanup (August 2025)**: Removed all legacy server files (auth.ts, auth-routes.ts, auth-storage.ts, migration.ts, paypal.ts, sqs-service.ts, storage.ts, transcription-service.ts, routes.ts) - functionality fully migrated to new enterprise-level layered architecture in server/src/.
+**Complete Architecture Migration (January 2025)**: All functionality migrated to modern controller-only architecture.
+Removed legacy routes folder entirely and eliminated all JWT/API key validation in favor of AWS API Gateway authorization.

-**Controller-Only Architecture (August 2025)**: Eliminated redundant routes/controllers separation by implementing modern controller-based architecture where controllers contain both business logic and route definitions with JSDoc documentation.
+**Self-Contained Controllers (January 2025)**: Five controllers now handle both routing and business logic with embedded route definitions and JSDoc documentation for automatic OpenAPI generation.

 ## Frontend Architecture
 - **Technology Stack**: React with TypeScript, using Vite as the build tool.